Sponsored Transactions Smart Contract#

 Note

-Comprehensive instructions on how to download and set up cargo concordium
+Comprehensive instructions on how to download and set up cargo concordium can be found in Setup the development environment.

-The next few commands explain how you can display the message_hash
+The next few commands explain how you can display the message_hash that you would need to sign.

-Add the following to the smart contract permit
+Add the following to the smart contract permit function after the variable message_hash is defined.

 println!("Message hash: {}", HashSha2256(message_hash));

-when running the test cases as follows:
+This prints the message_hash when running the test cases as follows:

 $ cargo test -- --nocapture

-To learn more about the nocapture
+To learn more about the nocapture flag you can follow this link

-printed out in the console.
+The test cases have two tests (test_permit_transfer/test_permit_update_operator) that execute the permit function, and that is why you see two message_hashes printed out in the console.
 You can comment out one of the tests to not get confused about

 which message you are going to sign.
-You need to generate a public-private key pair to sign this message_hash
+You need to generate a public-private key pair to sign this message_hash.

 You can use an Ed25519 signature generation tool for testing to generate such keys and signatures.